amplience/dc-demostore-core/README.md

 It also includes Storybook, a visual documentation of the UI components, things like Product Lists, Banners, Blogs & Blog posts, Stores, etc.

-`amp-rsa-core` is intended for DEMO PURPOSES ONLY, and *not* for production-optimized environments.
+`dc-demostore-core` is intended for DEMO PURPOSES ONLY, and *not* for production-optimized environments.

 # Table of Contents